kuriofoolio/custom_load_balancer/README.md

 ## 2. Increment N from 2 to 6 and Launch 10,000 Requests on Each Increment

 ### Process
-Using  docker-compose up -d --build --scale app=n, where n is the number of servers, we incremented the number of server replicas from 2 to 6 and run docker ps for each instance to check if each server is running and re-run async_requests file to return the count of requests handled by each server. n= 2
+Using ```docker-compose up -d --build --scale app=n```, where n is the number of servers, we incremented the number of server replicas from 2 to 6 and run docker ps for each instance to check if each server is running and re-run async_requests file to return the count of requests handled by each server.

+n=2
 ![Code](https://github.com/kuriofoolio/custom_load_balancer/blob/main/n%3D2.png)

 n=4